shopmonkeyus/eds/README.md

 - **s3** - used to stream data into a S3 compatible cloud storage (AWS, Google Cloud, Minio, etc)
 - **kafka** - used to stream data into a Kafka topic
 - **eventhub** - used to stream data to Microsoft Azure [EventHub](https://azure.microsoft.com/en-us/products/event-hubs)
+- **file** - used to stream data into a folder on the local machine.
+This is useful for bulk export or testing locally.

 You can get a list of drivers with example URL patterns by running the following: